- Wills and Powers of Attorney -

 Wills

 Many people feel they don't have enough money or possessions to warrant having a Will.
-A will is necessary though, to ensure that things are taken care of as you wish.
+A Will is necessary however, to ensure that things are taken care of as you wish.
 If you die without a Will, there are specific rules within the law that dictate who will receive shares of your estate and in what proportion, based on their relationship to you.

 If you have a Will, it is important to understand how changes in your life may affect the contents of your Will, and to have it updated when necessary.
 If, for example, you made a Will when you were single, a subsequent marriage will invalidate your Will in most circumstances.

 As you may be aware, simple Wills are now available in stationery stores or by mail order.
 Be aware that these kits often lack critical information, and are usually incapable of accommodating all but the simplest of family situations.
-These deficiencies can cause a number of difficulties down the road.
-Consult a lawyer to ensure that your Will will distribute your estate as you intend, and to ensure that proper signing formalities are observed for your Will to be valid.
+You are an individual with your own unique history and preferences - can a "one-size-fits-all" Will kit really address your specific situation?
+The answer is usually No. There is no substitute for a face-to-face consultation with a lawyer to ensure that your Will will distribute your estate as you intend and to ensure that the proper signing formalities are observed for your Will to be valid.

 Powers of Attorney